evrenvarol/outlook-taskboard/README.md

 12. If one of the task folders in the config does not exist, then it is created
 13. Optional saving of filter state via CONFIG file
 14. Optional use of privacy filter via CONFIG file
-15. Added configuration for what to do with completed tasks
+15. Added configuration for what to do with completed tasks (Nothing, Archive, Hide, Delete)
+16. Added "Filter on start date" configuration option to Backlog folder/column to hide tasks with start date in the future
+17. Added configuration options to show/hide 'Owner' and '% complete' per column
+18. Addded configuration option to enable/disable auto refresh of the taskboard

 TODO:
 - Add tooltips to the buttons
 - Look into performance issues, because currently it re-reads the tasks from Outlook quite often
-- implement error logging by sending a mail to myself
+- Implement error logging by sending a mail to myself
 - More configuration and customization options
 - And finally a rewrite using React.
   Why?
 Firstly, because I want to get experience with it, and secondly, it is said to be faster